vinoshg/DSA-LeetCode/README.md

 ```

 ## Stack
+- Stacks are often useful in problems where we need to track sequences and handle consecutive elements
 1. [Valid Parentheses](https://leetcode.com/problems/valid-parentheses/description/) - O(n) & O(n)
 - Question: Determine if a string of parentheses is valid
 - Solution: 1.
 Stack data structures